marlia92/PFA-component-starter/src/component-library/content/components/typography/text/examples/primary.md

 ---
-title: Primary Rich Text
+title: Primary Text
 spacing: sides
 blocks:
-  _component: typography/rich-text
+  _component: typography/text
   text: |-
     ## This is all one markdown block